On the last track, we discussed the Four Steps for dealing with an ADHD

 love to bait parents.
 We also discussed the Two Steps to Avoiding and

 Stopping Arguments.
 The two steps were to stop talking, and to be prepared

-On the next track, we will discuss medication in children with ADD.
+On the next track, we will discuss medication in children with ADHD.
 There

-are Five Points to consider when thinking about giving an ADD child medication.
+are Five Points to consider when thinking about giving an ADHD child medication.

 These Five Points are 1. the attitudes of the child and parents toward

 the use of medication, 2. the use of medication in the beginning is only

 a trial, 3. medication is not a cure, 4. some medications have contraindications,

 and 5. any child about to take psychotropic medications for ADHD should